-1 Model label
+1. Model label

 The model label is affixed to the frame under the passenger seat.
 (See page 3-18.)
-Record the information on this label in the space provided This information will be needed when ordering spare parts from a Yamaha dealer.
+Record the information on this label in the space provided.
+This information will be needed when ordering spare parts from a Yamaha dealer.

-Do not touch the muffler bracket until the exhaust system has cooled.
-EAU26570
+Do not touch either muffler bracket, located under the muffler bracket covers, until the exhaust system has cooled.